What to Expect

 - Experience with GPU, high-throughput, and/or distributed computing

-IDA is now accepting applications which must be received no later than January 18, 2022.
+IDA is now accepting applications, which must be received no later than March 31, 2023.
 In addition to the application, applicants at later stages in the process will be required to submit the required documents as listed in the job announcement.

-- Transcripts—unofficial transcript is acceptable for consideration, but an official transcript is needed before any offer of employment will be made
+- Transcripts — an unofficial transcript is acceptable for consideration, but an official transcript is needed before any offer of employment will be made.

-- Two Letters of Academic Recommendation—letters must be signed by the individual rendering the reference and delivered as PDF files..
+- Contact Information for 2 Academic/Professional References or 2 Letters of Academic Recommendation — references must include name, position, phone number, email address.
+Letters must be signed by the individual serving as the reference and delivered in PDF format.